-If you’re all sick of having turkey at Christmas (or you know that you’re going to be eating a lot of it during the festive season) don’t despair, there are plenty of alternatives for you.
-Take a look at some of our alternatives…
+If you’re all sick of having turkey at your Christmas roast dinner (or you know that you’re going to be eating a lot of it during the festive season) don’t despair, there are plenty of alternative Christmas dinner recipes for you.
+Take a look at some of our traditional Christmas dinner ideas and alternatives…

 A roast dinner or sit-down meal can be lovely but if it’s the turkey you’re objecting to, cut it out and try one of these alternatives:

 1. Italian roast chicken with peppers and olives

 This chicken dish is not only colourful but also includes plenty of veg to make sure you’re getting a great start on your five-a-day.
 You can always add more of the traditional vegetables to your meal, like roast potatoes and some carrots and parsnips roasted with rosemary and thyme.

 If you’re a fan of fish, try samlon en croûte to get your fix of fish and delicious pastry.
 Pair with some vegetables and you’re good to go!
 If it’s your thing, you could always add pâté and some extra herbs.

 It may not be that Christmassy but it’s definitely tasty and the ultimate comfort food!
 If your friends and family are fans of the dish, why not use it for your Christmas dinner?
 There’s no reason you can’t still have some vegetables with it and you could even add broccoli or peppers and onion to the dish for a little extra flavour.

 Why not combine the last two favourites and go for seafood and pasta with this seafood linguine?
 You can combine all sorts of seafood for this dish, including crab, lobster, shrimp and scallops – whatever you like really!

 Add one of these Delicious Sides Dishes or Desserts!